openstack-archive/tripleo-incubator/notes.md

         sudo service libvirt-bin restart

-* Create your bootstrap VM

-        cd $TRIPLEO_ROOT/diskimage-builder/
-        export ELEMENTS_PATH=$TRIPLEO_ROOT/diskimage-builder/elements:$TRIPLEO_ROOT/tripleo-image-elements/elements
-        bin/disk-image-create -u base vm devstack local-config stackuser -a i386 -o $TRIPLEO_ROOT/incubator/bootstrap

-  The resulting vm has a user 'stack' with password 'stack'.

-* Create your demo image.
-This can be done in the same environment that built the bootstrap image.
+* Create your machine image.
 This is the image that baremetal nova will install on each node.
 You can also download a pre-built image, or experiment with different combinations of elements.

         cd $TRIPLEO_ROOT/diskimage-builder/
-        bin/disk-image-create -u base -a i386 -o $TRIPLEO_ROOT/incubator/demo
+        bin/disk-image-create -u base -a i386 -o $TRIPLEO_ROOT/incubator/base

-* If your home dir is not world readable, libvirt won't be able to see your image file, so copy them to /var/lib/libvirt/images

-        sudo cp $TRIPLEO_ROOT/incubator/bootstrap.qcow2 /var/lib/libvirt/images

-* Register the bootstrap image with libvirt.
-  This defaults to load the file /var/lib/libvirt/images/bootstrap.qcow2 but can be changed with the --image option.
+* Create and start your bootstrap VM.
+This script invokes diskimage-builder with suitable paths and options to create and start a VM that contains an all-in-one OpenStack cloud with the baremetal driver enabled, and preconfigures it for a development environment.
+It will also copy the 'base.qcow2' image into the VM and pre-load it into Glance.

+        cd $TRIPLEO_ROOT/tripleo-image-elements/elements/boot-stack
+        sed -i "s/\"virtual_power_user\": \"stack\",/\"virtual_power_user\": \"`whoami`\",/" config.json

         cd $TRIPLEO_ROOT/incubator/
-        bootstrap/configure-bootstrap-vm --image /var/lib/libvirt/images/bootstrap.qcow2
+        scripts/boot-elements boot-stack -o bootstrap

+  The resulting 'bootstrap' vm has a user 'stack' with password 'stack', and should have been started by the boot-elements script.

-* Start the bootstrap node and log in via the console.
-Get the IP address of eth0, you will need it in a minute.
+* Get the IP of your 'bootstrap' VM

-        sudo virsh start bootstrap
         BOOTSTRAP_IP=`scripts/get-vm-ip bootstrap`

-  If you downloaded a pre-built bootstrap image, you will need to customize it.
+  (If you downloaded a pre-built bootstrap image, you will need to manually start it and customize it.
 See footnote [1].

-* Copy the demo image into your bootstrap node's devstack/files/ directory.
-  It will get automatically loaded into devstack's glance later on.

-        scp $TRIPLEO_ROOT/incubator/demo.qcow2 stack@$BOOTSTRAP_IP:~/devstack/files/

-* If desired, customize your bootstrap environment.
-This is useful if, for example, you want to point devstack at a different branch of Nova.
-  Do this by editing ~/incubator/localrc within your bootstrap node.

-* By default, the FakePowerManager is enabled.
-If you intend to use the VirtualPowerManager, edit ~/incubator/localrc within your bootstrap node, uncomment the following section, and edit it to supply VirtualPowerManager with proper SSH credentials for the host system.

-        BM_POWER_MANAGER=nova.virt.baremetal.virtual_power_driver.VirtualPowerManager
-        EXTRA_BAREMETAL_OPTS=( \
-        net_config_template=/opt/stack/nova/nova/virt/baremetal/net-static.ubuntu.template \
-        virtual_power_ssh_host=192.168.122.1 \
-        virtual_power_type=virsh \
-        virtual_power_host_user=my_user \
-        virtual_power_host_pass=my_pass \
-        virtual_power_host_key=~/.ssh/my_key \
-        )

-  NOTE: you must have an SSH server installed and running on the host for the VirtualPowerDriver to work.
-You must set the host_user option, and one of the host_pass or host_key options.

-  The next step will apply that localrc to the bootstrap devstack.

-* Setup the baremetal cloud on the bootstrap node.
-This will run sudo, so it may prompt you for a password when it starts.
-After that, it may take quite a while, depending on network speed and hardware.

-        ssh stack@$BOOTSTRAP_IP /home/stack/incubator/scripts/demo

-  When it finishes, you should see a message like the following:

-        stack.sh completed in 672 seconds.

 * Create some 'baremetal' node(s) out of KVM virtual machines.
   Nova will PXE boot these VMs as though they were physical hardware.